-It is working as we intended: suicides by those engaged with the service are less than one per cent.
-We wish it was zero, but it’s a significant reduction when we know that up to 25 per cent of people will reattempt suicide and up to 10 per cent of them will die in the three months after discharge.
+It is working as we intended: suicides by those engaged with the service are less than half of one per cent.
+We wish it was zero, but that figure represents a significant reduction for the most at-risk group for suicide.

 We need a national approach.

 Mental Health Australia and KPMG in their Invest to Save report, released this week agree.

 The Way Back is built on compelling evidence, has three years’ operational experience, robust and proven clinical governance and risk management arrangements.